theCarlson/react-class-spotify-api/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

 ******Upon running this app you may see INVALID CLIENT ID displayed in the browser.
-If this happens type in http://localhost:3000/ to be redirected to the app.***
+If this happens type in http://localhost:3000/ to be redirected to the app.
+I am still working on fixing this.***